Notice of Pre-AIA or AIA Status

 The following limitation(s) is/are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, because the claim limitation(s) uses means or a generic placeholder that is coupled with functional language without reciting sufficient structure to perform the recited function and the means or generic placeholder is not preceded by a structural modifier.

-“a liquid supply assembly” (at claims 12 and 13) includes the generic/nonce term “assembly” coupled with the function of “liquid supply”.
-A return to the specification provides a liquid supplier (found at claim 1).
-Therefor the limitation is interpreted as the same or equivalents thereof.
+“liquid supply assembly” (at claim 24) includes the generic/nonce term “assembly” coupled with the function of “liquid supply”.
+A return to the specification provides a liquid supplier however it is not clear that said liquid supplier corresponds to one or both of the liquid supply assemblies.
+Therefor the limitation is not clear.

 Drawings